suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 * __ROC AUC Curves__
 * __Confusion Matrix__

-## Exploratory Data Analysis (EDA)

-* Based on the __exploratory data analysis (EDA)__, it was found that the monthly charges for customers is highly correlated with whether the customers opted for fiber optic connection.
-* A large proportion of customers opted for month-to-month contracts rather than year-long or two-year long contracts respectively.
-* Monthly charges are correlated with whether a person is a senior or not.
-Therefore, this gives us a good insight that senior citizens are likely going to be enrolling in other services such as movies streaming service and internet services respectively.

 ## Future Scope
 * Additional features such as the location of the customer could be added which would also help in determining whether a person is going to stay in the telco service or not.